-For centuries, society has cheered for men who racked up the greatest number of “conquests” - conquests of women, that is.
-Apparently sleeping with thousands of women is a badge of accomplishment in some circles.
-And even several popes have bragged about their sexually activity.
-But the biggest playboys in history were also pretty terrible human beings.
+For centuries, society has cheered on men who rack up the greatest number of “conquests” - conquests of women, that is.
+In some circles, sleeping with thousands of women is ostensibly a badge of accomplishment.
+Even several popes have bragged about their illicit encounters.
+Unsurprisingly, many of the biggest playboys in history are also some of the most infamous figures.

-The men on this list were all huge scumbags who treated women like garbage.
 When Fidel Castro wasn't palling around with Che Guevara, he was scouring the beaches of Havana for his next “meal.”
-Pablo Picasso drove two of his lovers to suicide, while Henry VIII beheaded two of his.
-But at least one of the men repented on his deathbed, warning others not to idolize his sexual exploits.
+Pablo Picasso drove two of his lovers to end their own lives.
+Henry VIII executed two of his wives.
+But at least one of the men repented shortly before his passing, warning others not to idolize his freewheeling lifestyle.

-From Hugh Hefner’s scheduled group sex nights to Lord Byron’s pubic hair collection, these lotharios were not the greatest male lovers in history - they were historical womanizers who should be exposed for their exploits.
-And now it’s your turn to weigh in on the sleaziest playboys in history.
+From Lord Byron to Hugh Hefner, these lotharios were not the greatest male lovers in history - they were historical womanizers who are only now being exposed for their exploits.
+Weigh in on the sleaziest playboys in history.